Radomaster99/SmartBets/docs/api-endpoints.md

 Behavior:
 - if stored The Odds API live 1X2 rows exist for the fixture, they are preferred
 - otherwise the backend falls back to the current API-Football live odds storage

+Frontend contract notes:
+- for `SourceProvider = the-odds-api`, the current scope is only live `1X2` / `h2h`
+- the backend normalizes that market to `BetName = Match Winner`
+- for `SourceProvider = the-odds-api`, `Values` should be interpreted as the three live outcomes for `Home / Draw / Away`
+- for `SourceProvider = the-odds-api`, `Bookmaker` is the provider bookmaker title and `ExternalBookmakerKey` is the stable provider bookmaker identity
+- for `SourceProvider = the-odds-api`, `BookmakerId` and `ApiBookmakerId` can legitimately stay `0`; this is not a frontend bug
+- if the UI needs a stable React/Vue key for one live market row, prefer:
+  - `SourceProvider + ExternalBookmakerKey + ExternalMarketKey`
+- if `SourceProvider = api-football`, continue using the existing local/API bookmaker ids as before
+- the live status / elapsed / score UI should continue to come from API-Football-backed fixture endpoints, not from The Odds API

+Recommended frontend read flow:
+- live fixture list:
+  - `GET /api/fixtures/query?includeLiveOddsSummary=true`
+- live fixture detail odds:
+  - `GET /api/fixtures/{apiFixtureId}/odds/live`
+- visible-card keepalive:
+  - `POST /api/odds/live/viewers/heartbeat`

+Important current limitation:
+- do not expect arbitrary live bet markets from The Odds path yet
+- the current backend contract for The Odds live provider is intentionally limited to `Match Winner`

 ### 32.6 Database Apply